 - VA continues to evaluate the health effects of Gulf War vaccinations, including anthrax and botulinum toxoid.

-- Mefloquine (brand name: Lariam®) is a drug given to military personnel to protect against malaria, an infectious disease transmitted by mosquitoes.
+- Mefloquine (Lariam®) is a drug given to Servicemembers to protect against malaria, an infectious disease transmitted by mosquitoes.
 It is used less than it has been in the past.

 - Anthrax vaccine is a series of six shots to protect against the infectious, bacterial disease anthrax, which has been used in biological warfare.
-Learn more from the Department of Defense (DoD).
+Learn more from the Defense Health Agency.

 If you are concerned about long-term side effects from vaccinations or medications during your military service, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.